Ninja-Squad/ninja-squad.github.com/_posts/2018-05-22-kotlin-migration.md

 ```

 I tried everything I could to convert this annotation to Kotlin, until I realized that it was actually not possible due to [this known bug](https://youtrack.jetbrains.com/issue/KT-11475): it's impossible to apply an annotation to an annotation method in Kotlin.
 So this is the only Java class remaining in our code.

+### Git history

+Renaming files from `.java` to `.kt` and converting their content from Java code to Kotlin code in a single commit confuses Git, which thinks you just deleted a bunch of files and created a bunch of newer ones.
+To preserve the history and help reviewers, I had to rewrite the history, by first creating a commit which only renames files (without changing their content), then a second commit applying the changes.

 ## Takeaways